Delia Warmington, MBACP. Adults, Children and Adolescents

 CPCAB Level 5 Diploma in Cognitive Behavioural Therapeutic Skills and Theory

-The Iron Mill - Diploma in Counselling Children & Adolescents
+The Iron Mill - Post-qualifying Diploma in Counselling Children & Adolescents

-Experience as a Care and Support worker (ongoing)
+Five years experience as a Care and Support worker with elderly and disabled

 Voluntary work at the YMCA